ArupMathura/ArupMathura/README.md

 - :technologist: I am passionate about web development, Machine Learning, Django Development and I enjoy learning new things.

-- ❤️ I love open source.
-And Currently I am learning about how to comtribute in open source.
+- ❤️ I love web development.
+And Currently I am learning MERN stack.

 - :dart: 2021 Goal is to contribute more in open source.
 - :technologist: And try to participate in more hackathon.